vabruzzo/codi-ao/README.md

 **Interpretation**: The operation information appears to be present in z2 (given the AO can extract it), but is not accessible via direct vocabulary projection.
 Whether this is due to non-linear encoding, interference from numeric information, or other factors is unclear from this experiment alone.

+### Summary

+- AO outperforms Logit Lens on operation detection: 99.5% vs 60.1%, with balanced accuracy across all operations
+- Logit Lens is heavily biased toward "add" (97% add vs 31% sub); operation tokens appear in top-10 only 6.5% of the time
+- Operation information is present in z2 but not accessible via token probabilities
+- z2 yields higher extraction accuracy than z4 (97.5% vs 59.5%), consistent with prior work
+- AO performs well on z4 for comparison (100%) despite lower numeric extraction

 ## Background

 ### CODI Model